-Normally when I visit Ireland West Airport Knock, I’m flying out somewhere – it’s so convenient to Bundoran – just over an hour up the road and a great choice of destinations, handy parking and an easy journey from the car to the airplane seat.
-I’m normally a straight to the gate person so I don’t take much time to look around and in fairness until I saw the “Airport Up In Knock” TV series on UTV recently, didn’t realise there was a whole part of the airport I was missing!
+Normally when I visit Ireland West Airport Knock, I’m flying out somewhere.
+It’s so convenient to Bundoran.
+Just over an hour up the road and a great choice of destinations with handy parking.
+There’s also an easy journey from the car to the airplane seat.
+I’m normally a straight to the gate person so I don’t take much time to look around.
+In fairness until I saw the “Airport Up In Knock” TV series on UTV recently, I didn’t realise there was a whole part of the airport I was missing!

 — Shane Smyth 🎬🎙 (@shaneirishguy) November 21, 2016

-However on this occasion I was picking up my two uncles who were flying in from the UK and I took the opportunity to meet marketing manager Audrey for a chat before the plane landed.
-We met in the really spacious upstairs restaurant (that I finally realised existed – see tweet above!) where Audrey pointed out the exhibition area dedicated to the history of the airport and the main man himself whose vision saw an international airport built on top of a mountain in Mayo – Monsignor James Horan.
+However on this occasion I was picking up my two uncles who were flying in from the UK.
+I took the opportunity to meet marketing manager Audrey for a chat before the plane landed.
+We met in the really spacious upstairs restaurant (that I finally realised existed – see tweet above!).
+Audrey pointed out the exhibition area dedicated to the history of the airport and the main man himself whose vision saw an international airport built on top of a mountain in Mayo – Monsignor James Horan.

-The restaurant and exhibition area look right out over the airfield and offer a birdseye view of incoming planes landing on the third longest runway in the country (2340m) and if you have time to browse through the displays, I would highly recommend it.
+The restaurant and exhibition area look right out over the airfield.
+It offers a birdseye view of incoming planes landing on the third longest runway in the country (2340m).
+If you have time to browse through the displays, I would highly recommend it.

-The first thing you’ll see is a massive screen offering live flight times so you can track the incoming planes on screen as they speed across the country (you could also of course look out the massive window to see the planes coming!).
+The first thing you’ll see is a massive screen offering live flight times.
+Here you can track the incoming planes on screen as they speed across the country.
+You could also of course look out the massive window to see the planes coming!.

-There’s some really nice poignant memories of Monsignor Horan who sadly passed away mere months after the official opening of his beloved airport in 1986.
-You can see the first sod that was turned on the project itself as well as the spade that turned it, also his famous hat and reading glasses.
+There’s some really nice poignant memories of Monsignor Horan.
+He sadly passed away mere months after the official opening of his beloved airport in 1986.
+You can see the first sod that was turned on the project itself as well as the spade that turned it.
+There’s also his famous hat and reading glasses.